South Tyneside Council and South Tyneside Homes take very seriously your privacy and the security of your information as a customer.

 We may also take photographs at our events, our properties and in our communities to use for general marketing and publicity.
 However, photographs of individuals will only be used for these purposes with your consent.

-We may receive information about you from third parties including:
+We may receive information about you from third parties including, but not limited to:

 - Your local council or benefits office relating to your housing